maziesmith/Popular-Movies/README.md

 ## Version Compatibility

-  The App supports all the Android devices and Tablets which runs Android GINGERBREAD and above versions. i.e sdk 9 and above.
+  The App supports all the Android devices and Tablets which runs Android GINGERBREAD and above versions. i.e API 9 and above.